Imperial Metals: Operations

-Mount Polley Mine (Care & Maintenance As of January 8, 2019)
+Mount Polley Mine

 The Mount Polley mine located 100 km northeast of Williams Lake, British Columbia is an open pit copper/gold mine that started operation in 1997.
-Exploration on the property continues concurrent to mining operations with the expected lifetime of the mine expiring in 2025.
 In August 2014 the mine was the site of a dam breach.
 In the short term after the breach, the mining company faced protests by local activists including members of the Secwepemc Nation.
+The mine reopened in 2016 and closed again in 2019.

+After a three year suspension of operations the mine recommenced operations in July 2022.

-Red Chris Project
+Red Chris Mine

-The Red Chris project is an operating open-pit copper/gold.
+The Red Chris Mine is an operating open-pit copper/gold mine owned 30% by Imperial Metals and 70% by Newmont.
 The mine property is located outside of the community of Iskut, with the Klappan River flowing through the property less than 20 km from its confluence with the Stikine River.
 The mine's proximity to the Sacred Headwaters and the transboundary nature of environmental management in this region has raised concerns across the border on the Alaskan panhandle.
 On February 1, 2015, the Globe and Mail reported that commercial fisherman, native organizations, and the mayors of Sitka and Petersburg have released a joint statement requesting an "equal seat at the table with Canada in discussions about how and if watersheds shared by both countries are developed."

+On July 23, 2025 it was announced that a rescue operation is to be undertaken for 3 miners trapped underground.